-The first conference of five eastern states - Bihar, Jharkhand, West Bengal, Odisha and Chhattisgarh - was held here on Monday with an objective to resolve water disputes among these states.
+The first conference of five eastern states - Bihar, Jharkhand, West Bengal, Odisha and Chhattisgarh - was held here on Monday with the objective to resolve the water disputes among these states.

 "Instead of having state-wise multiple tribunals, the Centre is proposing for a single tribunal so that inter-state water disputes can be settled at the earliest.
 The decision of the single tribunal should also be mandatory," said Meghwal.

-According to him, water disputes between five eastern states were pending for a long time and development of irrigation projects were not progressing on the expected lines.
+According to him, water disputes between the five states were pending for a long time and the development of irrigation projects was not progressing on the expected lines.

 "We had asked the respective states to submit their agenda and subsequently, we have examined their proposals and prepared a detailed note on that.
 We have discussed all the issues in detail."